AlphaKretin/carby-bot/README.md

 ### .750

-You will only be assigned magical jobs, namely .
+You will only be assigned magical jobs, namely White Mage, Black Mage, Blue Mage, Time Mage, Summoner, Red Mage, Geomancer, Bard, Chemist and Dancer.
 This is to be turned into a modifier at a later date, and does not support the other modifiers.

 ### .no750

-You will only be assigned physical jobs, namely .
+You will only be assigned physical jobs, namely Thief, Monk, Knight, Mystic Knight, Berserker, Ninja, Beastmaster, Raner, Samurai and Dragoon.
 This is to be turned into a modifier at a later date, and does not support the other modifiers.

 ### .chaos